-The Loeb-Sullivan School also offers an undergraduate minor in business and Master's of Science degrees in three different majors.
-The 10-month, On Campus program is ideal for students who can commit to an intense, full-time program.
-Graduates of the On Campus program will earn a Master of Science in Global Logistics & Maritime Management.
-The part-time online graduate program is ideal for the professional working full-time and is able to complete courses in a part-time format.
+The Loeb-Sullivan School also offers an undergraduate minor in business and Master's of Science degrees in two different majors.
+The online graduate program is ideal for any professional who is working full-time and is able to complete courses in a part-time format.
 The Online, asynchronous program can be completed in as few as 18-months yet no more than four years.
 Students in the Online graduate degree program earn a Master of Science in International Logistics Management.
 The Online ILM program is also used for the two-year Master's & Commander program (M&C), which bestows an MS in Maritime Management major.
 The M&C student will also complete undergraduate work on campus to enable testing for the USCG 200-ton near-coastal mate's license.

 Furthermore, each program offers unique tuition discounts to MMA alumni.
-The Masters of Science in Global Logistics & Maritime Management 4+1 Alumni Advantage allows MMA alums with a B.S. to complete the MS-GLMM while paying the undergraduate tuition rate at the time of admission.
-The Online Masters of Science in International Logistics Management Alumni Advantage allows MMA alums to complete the MS-ILM at a discounted per credit hour rate.
+The Online Masters of Science degree in International Logistics Management Alumni Advantage allows MMA alums to complete the MS-ILM at a discounted per credit hour rate.
 Please refer to the Graduate Program Financial Information for the discounted rate.
 Additionally, students in any of the Master's degree program are eligible to receive the International Association of Maritime and Port Executives (IAMPE) Marine Port Manager Certification.
 For additional information, please visit the Graduate School at http://ibl.mainemaritime.edu.